Thursday, November 1 – Zacapa, Guatemala to La Entrada, Honduras – 197 km

-We had intended on spending an extra day here, but since checking in have changed our minds.
+We had planned on spending an extra day here, but since checking in we have changed our minds.
 The hotel has no heat and no hot water.
-When we arrived the windows in our 4th floor room were all open so it was about 16 degrees inside.
+When we arrived, the windows in our 4th-floor room were all open so it was about 16 degrees inside.
 After a long damp day on the bikes that’s definitely not ideal.
 And the tiny drizzle from the shower that never gets warm isn’t great either.
 We won’t rush back to Hotel Star.
 I think they are trying hard, but haven’t quite got things figured out yet.

 Tuesday, November 27 – Pasto to Ipeales 81 KM

 Not a long ride today, but one that took a long time to complete.
 The amount of construction on Highway 25 is remarkable.
 There are stretches of roadwork going on for several kilometers, then a few km of regular road, then another stretch of roadwork, usually meaning one lane is closed and some of the traffic backups fill miles of roadway.
 Good thing motorbikes scoot to the front of the line, although you still have to wait for on coming traffic to be cleared to carry on.
 It seems we spent as much time riding as waiting at construction sites.